 * Coping with painful procedures

-- For Friends: This booklet from Canteen provides information, practical tips, support and advice across a whole range of areas that impact on a young person who has someone in their family affected by cancer.
+- For Friends: Is a booklet from Canteen provides information, practical tips, support and advice across a whole range of areas that impact on a young person who has someone in their family affected by cancer.
 It is written specifically for friends to help them know what to say and do to provide support to another young person who is going though an extremly difficult time.

 - Reach Out is an Australian website that exists to inspire young people to help themselves through tough times.
 The aim of Reach Out is to improve young people’s mental health and well being by building skills and providing information, support and referrals in a format that appeals to young people.

 Some of the information on the website you might find helpful: